colinmahns/suckless-config/README.md

 # Dotfiles
-These are just dotfiles I use.
+These are Chris' dotfiles, that have been mangled, beaten, and left for dead.

 # License
 ISC License, unless otherwise noted.